 - Teacher’s Forum

 - About Us

 On this date in 1967, the U.S. Supreme Court decided Loving v.
 Virginia.

-In October 1958, the Circuit Court of Caroline County Grand Jury issued an indictment charging the Lovings with violating Virginia's ban on interracial marriages.
-On January 6, 1959, the Lovings pleaded guilty to the charge and were sentenced to one year in jail; however, the trial judge suspended the sentence for a period of 25 years on the condition that the Lovings leave the state and not return to Virginia together for 25 years.
+In October 1958, the Circuit Court of Caroline County Grand Jury indicted the Lovings for violating Virginia's ban on interracial marriages.
+On January 6, 1959, the Lovings pleaded guilty to the charge and were sentenced to one year in jail; however, the trial judge suspended the sentence for 25 years on the condition that the Lovings leave the state and not return to Virginia together for 25 years.
 In a unanimous decision, the court held that distinctions drawn according to race were generally “odious to a free people” and were subject to “the most rigid scrutiny” under the Equal Protection Clause.

 Historic U.S. Cases 1690-1993: